Unmissable Monuments and Attractions

 Brooklyn Bridge is one of the most photographed bridges in the world.
 Since it was built, it has appeared in numerous films and series.

 The station’s compelling history and breath-taking hall makes the Grand Central Terminal worthwhile visiting

-Built in 1700, this building served as New York’s City Hall and is where George Washington’s inauguration as the first President of the United States took place.
+Built in 1700, this building served as New York’s City Hall and is where George Washington was inaugurated as the first President of the United States.

 High Line is a park built on an elevated section of the New York City’s disused Central Railroad.
 It was opened in 2009.

 St. Patrick’s Cathedral is the largest Neo-Gothic-style Roman Catholic cathedral in the United States.
 It is dedicated to the Patron Saint of Ireland.